 What does Edda mean?

-Edda \e(d)-da\ as a girls' name is pronounced ED-ah.
+Edda /ed-da/ [2 sylls.] as a girls' name is pronounced ED-ah.
 It is of Old Norse origin, and the meaning of Edda is "grandmother".
 Norse mytholgy: Edda was an old woman who became pregnant by the god Heimdallr and gave birth to Thrall, ancestor of the class of serfs.
 Nickname for Edvige.

 Edda is a somewhat popular first name for females (#2959 out of 4276, Top 69%) but a unique last name for both adults and children.
 (2000 U.S. Census)

-Eda is the only popular related form of Edda (#unlisted) rated in the Top 1000.
-These girl names reached the peak of their popularity during 1880-1889 (usage of 0.632%) and are now significantly less popular, with Eda becoming less stylish.
+Eda is the only popular related form of Edda (unlisted) rated in the Top 1000.
+This girl name reached the peak of its popularity during 1880-1889 (usage of 0.632%) and is now significantly less popular, with Eda becoming less stylish.
 Below is a charted analysis of the usage of the girl name Edda and related names.
 (2014 Birth Statistics)